Wilfrid Laurier University

-Wilfrid Laurier University (commonly referred to as WLU or simply Laurier) is a public university in Ontario, Canada, with campuses in Waterloo, Brantford and Milton.
-The newer Brantford and Milton campuses are not considered satellite campuses of the original Waterloo campus; instead the university describes itself as a "multi-campus multi-community university".
-The university also operates offices in Kitchener, Toronto, and Yellowknife.
+Wilfrid Laurier University (WLU or simply Laurier) is a public university in Ontario, Canada, with campuses in Waterloo, Brantford and Milton.
 It is named in honour of Sir Wilfrid Laurier, the seventh Prime Minister of Canada.
-The university offers undergraduate and graduate programs in a variety of fields, with over 17,000 full-time undergraduate students, over 1000 full-time graduate students, and nearly 4,000 part-time students as of fall 2019.
-Laurier's varsity teams, known as the Wilfrid Laurier Golden Hawks, compete in the West Conference of the Ontario University Athletics, affiliated to the U Sports.
+A "multi-campus multi-community university", Laurier offers undergraduate and graduate programs in a variety of fields with over 17,000 full-time undergraduate students, over 1000 full-time graduate students, and nearly 4,000 part-time students as of late 2019.
+Laurier's varsity teams, known as the Wilfrid Laurier Golden Hawks, compete in the West Conference of the Ontario University Athletics, affiliated with U Sports.

 History

-In 1910, the Lutheran Synod established a seminary, which opened to students in 1911, as the Evangelical Lutheran Theological Seminary of Eastern Canada.
-In 1914, the seminary developed non-theological courses under the name "the Waterloo College School".
-In 1924, the Waterloo College of Arts was established.
-Waterloo College of Arts became affiliated with the University of Western Ontario ("Western") in 1925 and soon began to offer honours degree programs in the arts.
-In 1960, the Lutheran Church relinquished its sponsorship of Waterloo College and obtained a revised charter, changing the name of the seminary to Waterloo Lutheran University.
-On November 1, 1973, the name was again changed to Wilfrid Laurier University when the relevant provincial law was given royal assent by Ontario Lieutenant-Governor Ross Macdonald, who later served as Laurier's chancellor.
-Waterloo Lutheran University's seminary and theological programs continued to be offered by the affiliated Waterloo Lutheran Seminary (now Martin Luther University College).
-The Waterloo Lutheran board of governors had approved the change of name at its meeting of June 12, 1973.
+In 1910, the Lutheran Synod established a seminary, which opened to students in 1911, under the name Evangelical Lutheran Theological Seminary of Eastern Canada.
+In 1914, the seminary expanded its offerings to include non-theological courses and adopted the name "the Waterloo College School."
+In 1924, the institution evolved into the Waterloo College of Arts.

+It became affiliated with the University of Western Ontario ("Western") in 1925 and introduced honors degree programs in the arts.

+In 1960, the Lutheran Church transitioned its sponsorship of Waterloo College, resulting in a revised charter that led to the renaming of the seminary to Waterloo Lutheran University.
+This name was subsequently changed to Wilfrid Laurier University on November 1, 1973, following the enactment of the relevant provincial law by Ontario Lieutenant-Governor Ross Macdonald, who later served as Laurier's chancellor.
+The name honored Wilfrid Laurier; while the former Prime Minister of Canada had no local connections, the university retained its WLU nickname.
+The seminary and theological programs of Waterloo Lutheran University continued to be offered by the affiliated Waterloo Lutheran Seminary.
+The change of name was officially approved by the Waterloo Lutheran board of governors during a meeting held on June 12, 1973.

-Laurier's school colours, purple and gold, extend from its early affiliation with the University of Western Ontario; they were originally maroon and gold.
-The colours have remained although the affiliation with Western ebbed in 1960.
+Laurier's school colours are purple and gold.